Rule Change: Completed

 On 10 September 2020, the AEMC published a final rule and determination to amend the National Electricity Rules (NER) to improve the efficiency and clarity of intervention mechanisms.

 - removes the obligation on AEMO to counteract during an intervention

 - clarifies the basis for affected participant compensation cost recovery following activation of emergency reserves under the reliability and emergency reserve trader (RERT).

-Rationale for draft rule
+Rationale for final rule

 The main reasons for each of the changes are as follows:

-- Removal the mandatory restrictions framework: Given the difficulty in accurately estimating demand reduction, the mandatory restrictions framework carries the risk of delivering unintended pricing outcomes and increased costs to consumers.
+- Removal of the mandatory restrictions framework: Given the difficulty in accurately estimating demand reduction, the mandatory restrictions framework carries the risk of delivering unintended pricing outcomes and increased costs to consumers.
 Allowing the market to operate normally (by removing the framework) will deliver more efficient price outcomes for consumers.

 - Removal of the obligation to counteract during an intervention: requiring AEMO to "manually" adjust dispatch targets in order to limit the number of affected participants and confine the impact of an intervention to a single region (as required by the counteractions obligation) can increase costs compared with the alternative of allowing the national electricity market dispatch engine (NEMDE) to optimise dispatch targets automatically and at least cost in the wake of an intervention event.

 - Clarification of the basis for affected participant compensation cost recovery following activation of RERT: This change formalises the basis on which AEMO currently apportions and recovers affected participant compensation costs when the RERT is activated.

 Rule change requests from AEMO